maelfabien/maelfabien.github.io/_posts/2019-3-26-TimeSeries2.md

 {% highlight matlab %}
 {% endhighlight %}

-We'll be using the same data set as in the previous article : Open Power System Data ([OPSD](https://open-power-system-data.org/)) for Germany.
+We'll be using the same data set as in the previous article: Open Power System Data ([OPSD](https://open-power-system-data.org/)) for Germany.
 The data can be downloaded [here](https://raw.githubusercontent.com/jenfly/opsd/master/opsd_germany_daily.csv)

-Start off by importing the following packages :
+Start by importing the following packages :

 ```python
 ### General import